Abstract

 The process of supplementing synthetic object replicas into real-world images can be accomplished through various approaches, including the three-dimensional gravitational method, manual insertion, and fully automated supplementation.
 This paper focuses on the three-dimensional gravitational method, which involves several steps carried out in Blender.
 The first step in this method is importing real, labelled images into Blender, as shown in Fig. 4(a, d).
 The labelled objects in these images are then automatically converted into passive 3D objects, either in cube or sphere form, as visible in Fig. 4(b, e, c, f).
 This conversion ensures that the synthetic objects don't overlap with the labelled objects, and it also adds a factor of randomness to the process.
 The next step involves adding the synthetic data, which is generated according to the approach described in Section 2.2.1.
 A three-dimensional gravitational method is used, synthetic objects are spawned above the image and dropped using gravity simulation.
 The physics engine in Blender calculates the motion of these objects under the influence of gravity, taking into account their mass and the force of gravity.
 The previously extruded, labelled objects in the real image ensure that the synthetic ones don’t overlap with them, and the physics simulation adds a factor of randomness to the supplementation process.
 Blender also allows for the customization of the physics simulation, including adjusting the strength of gravity, the friction of surfaces, and the collision properties of objects.
 This enables users to fine-tune the physics simulation to achieve their desired results.
 In the final step, the generated data is acquired as an image for further use.
 The imported background image is deleted, leaving only transparent synthetic data.
 These images are then blurred and placed on their respective real images and saved.

 Fig. 4 illustrates the supplementation process using screenshots from Blender.
-Fig. 4(a) shows the original image from the microscope, while Fig. 4(b, c) and (e, f) show the tagged objects in the 3D environment with the boundary beams in cube and sphere form, respectively, stretched along the Z axis.
-Fig. 4(d, e, f) shows how the 3D environment is used to add object replicas into existing images, rotated by 20 degrees along the x and y axes.
+Fig. 4(a) shows the original image from the microscope, while Fig. 4(b, c) and (e, f) show the tagged objects in the 3D environment with the boundary beams in cube and sphere form, respectively, stretched along the axis.
+Fig. 4(d, e, f) shows how the 3D environment is used to add object replicas into existing images, rotated by 20 degrees along the and axes.

 While the three-dimensional gravitational method is effective, it is not the only approach for supplementing synthetic object replicas into real-world images.
 The manual method requires the user to insert each synthetic object replica manually, which is time-consuming.
 The fully automated method, on the other hand, is an algorithmic method that automatically inserts the generated synthetic object in free spaces.